TheNishishiro/ColorGAN/ColorGAN 2/README.md

 # ColorGAN

 GAN to color gray scaled anime images.
+It uses Pix2Pix GAN model for training

 The goal was to keep the code as simple as possible so anyone can use it as a base for their own projects but it can also be ran as is.